Aamir-Lone/Aamir-Lone/README.md

 - 👋 Hi, I’m @Aamir-Lone
 - 👀 I’m interested in learning new skills
 - 🌱 I’m currently learning Golang
-- 📫 you can reach reach me at ... aamirlone004@gmail.com
+- 📫 you can reach me at ... aamirlone004@gmail.com

 <!---
 Aamirlone004/Aamirlone004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.